 955 (After 23rd November)

-Eadwig removed many experienced nobles from his counsel.
-Dunstan was exiled, or exiled himself, to Flanders.
+Eadwig removed many experienced nobles from his council.

 As ruler of Mercia and Northumbria Edgar re-called the exiled Dunstan and made him Bishop of Worcester.

-Eadwig’s marriage to Aelfgifu was dissolved on the grounds that they were too closely related.
+The marriage of Eadwig and Aelfgifu was dissolved by Archbishop Oda of Canterbury on the grounds that they were too closely related.

 958 (2nd June)

-Archbishop Odo of Canterbury died.
+Archbishop Oda of Canterbury died.
 Eadwig appointed Aelfsige of Winchester to the position.

 958 or 959